 This further step is to make sure the transaction proceeds smoothly after the migration.
 Thereby, you could know whether your store works as you expect, if not, you know what needs to be adjusted to facilitate your sale as well as to comfort your customers.

 To conclude, there is an upward trend lately seen in the rise of stores moving from Magento to Shopify.
 If you are planning to move away from Magento, Shopify would be a viable alternative.

 Finally, to ensure your data transfer process from your Magento store to Shopify is error-free, LitExtension would make a credible partner.
 With a list of 90+ supported carts, LitExtension has happily served over 40,000 customers, and performed over 140,000+ successful transfers.
 You can easily walk through the migration process, as we have set the detailed instructions on every step you make.

 Ready to roll or still hesitant?
 Don’t worry, you can contact our support agent at any time to have further detailed instructions.
 Also, you can check how the process is implemented by trying a free demo migration!

 Thank you for visiting our blog and hope you find it helpful.
+Let’s join our community to get more eCommerce knowledge.
 Good luck with your future migration!